Timeshift tutorial

 sudo grub2-install --boot-directory=/boot --efi-directory=/boot/efi

 This should reinstall grub as configured by default.
-If you have changed a lot of your grub paramaters outside of their normal and default values, this may not work.
+If you have changed a lot of your grub parameters outside their normal and default values, this may not work.
 If, however, you’ve installed your OMLx system as per usual, then this should be perfectly fine.
-This should complete succesfully.
+This should complete successfully.

 Now, everything having been done, your system should have a new entry on the bottom of the grub menu entitled OpenMandriva Lx Snapshots with your snapshots inside them.